cmang/durdraw/README.md

 ### Support

-Your support means a lot to Durdraw!
-As a free and open-source project, your donations fuel my motivation to keep improving this software.
 Thank you for considering a contribution to help sustain and enhance this project.

-Contributions help cover essential costs like development time, domain registration, and web hosting.
+Financial contributions help cover essential costs like development time, domain registration, and web hosting.

-You can contribute to this project using any of these platforms:
+You can donate to this project using any of these platforms:

 - [Paypal](https://www.paypal.com/donate/?hosted_button_id=VTPZPFMDLY4X6)
 - [Buymeacoffee](https://buymeacoffee.com/samfoster)